 - Teach them different games and center activities to review and practice different skills taught in class.

-- Have activities set up in the classroom that children enjoy and feel successful at.
+- Have activities set up in the classroom that children enjoy to set them up for success.

 - Include games with dice and cards that children can play on their own or with a friend.